You are here

-Graduates find jobs as teachers, reporters, freelance writers, ad managers and writers for public relations firms, lobbyists, editors, librarians, sports reporters and sports public relations personnel, wedding and special event planners and insurance underwriters.
+Graduates find jobs as freelance writers, ad managers and writers for public relations firms, teachers, lobbyists, editors, librarians, public relations personnel, wedding and special event planners and insurance underwriters.
 Recent professional writing internships include McGraw Hill Publishing, Columbus; The Heritage Foundation, Washington, DC.; The Washington Center, Washington, DC.; Microsoft, Redmond, WA.; Redeye Post-production, Washington, DC.; National Organization for Women, Washington, DC.; Red Cross, Columbus, OH; Office of Public Information, ONU; Arizona Diamondbacks AAA Minor League, South Bend, IN; The Lima News, Lima, OH.

 ONU English majors are accepted to graduate programs across the country in journalism, professional writing, literature, library science, creative writing and law.
-These graduate schools include: Florida Gulf Coast University, Kent State University, The Ohio State University, University of Dayton, University of Memphis, University of Tennessee, University of Virginia, West Virginia University.
+These graduate schools include Florida Gulf Coast University, Kent State University, The Ohio State University, University of Dayton, Ohio University, University of Tennessee, University of Virginia, West Virginia University.

 English majors are generally desired by employers because they are articulate, write well, are perceptive readers, can research effectively and work well with others to collaborate on publications and projects.